mui/material-ui/docs/pages/blog/mui-core-v5.md

 From high level perspective, we plan to focus in the upcoming period on the following topics:

 - Core project:
-  - unstyled components and hooks, to push even further the customization level we offer for the components
+  - unstyled components and hooks, to push the customization level of components even further
   - second design system, that will help us grow MUI beyond Material Design
 - X project:
   - continue our focus on the `DataGrid` component, by releasing the stable 5.0 version and developing more features